fhnw-ivy/fhnw-ds-cde1-wettermonitor/DEVELOPMENT.md

 If you're running the weather monitor in development mode and with Python, the logs can be viewed in the execution terminal.

-# Code documentation
+# Code Documentation
-The code is documented using docstrings.
-The docstrings are written in [reStructuredText](https://docutils.sourceforge.io/rst.html) format.
-The docstrings are used to generate the documentation using [Sphinx](https://www.sphinx-doc.org/en/master/).
+The code is documented using docstrings directly in the code.

 # Accessing the application
 The dashboard can be locally accessed through the following URL: http://localhost:6540